trauerj/Credit_Risk_Project/README.md

 Acceptence rate: What percentage of loans are accepted to keep the number of defaults in a portfolio low.

+If the PD value is higher than the threshold value then the loan is predicted as default -> loan is rejected.

 "Optimal threshold": The threshold value where  the accuracy score, the default and nondefault recalls are  maximalized.
 (Where the three value almost the same.)

 I also calculated the bad rate values, the expected loss values and the estimated values of the portfolio.